 - All your text messages should be encrypted.
 Remember that regular SMS and MMS messages are not encrypted and worse.
 Refer to our article on secure text messaging.

-- All your emails, mainly containing sensitive information and especially sent between email providers should be encrypted.
+- All your emails containing sensitive information, especially sent between email providers, should be encrypted.

 - All your files should be encrypted: